Back to TOC

 Here is a link that demonstrates the outcomes of vermicompost and vermicompost tea performed by Clive A. Edwards, professor at Ohio State University.

 When worm tea is sprayed on the plants, the microbes attach to the leaf and out compete the harmful disease causing microbes like black rot, mildew, early blight and also become food for the leaf.

 So what's the spigot at the bottom of the worm bin for?

 This is a great question that I'm often asked from time to time and the answer is simple.
 It's for collecting the smelly run-off that leaches through to the bottom of the worm system silly ;-)

-In time, as you become a better worm farmer, you'll learn how to control the amount of food you put in vs the amount of worms you have to consume the food.
-There should really never be any liquid at the bottom of the bin but sometimes it can be unavoidable.
+In time, as you become a better worm farmer, you'll learn how to control the amount of food you feed the worms vs the amount of worms you have to consume the food.
+There should really never be any liquid at the bottom of the bin, but sometimes it can be unavoidable.

-The spigot is great for beginners and also for those that get in a hurry or put in juicy fruits such as melons, cucumbers and grapes.
-The worms should always have enough moisture from the regular foods you put in.
+The spigot is great for beginners and also for those that get in a hurry or add juicy fruits such as melons, cucumbers and grapes.
+The worms should always have enough moisture from the regular foods you’re feeding.